osx-provisioner/role-homeshick/README.md

 - `homeshick_repository`:
   - Specifies the location of the base homeshick repository.
 - `homeshick_version`:
-  - Specifies the version of homeshick to checkout.
+  - Specifies the version of homeshick to check out.
 - `homeshick_dotfiles_repo`:
   - Specifies the URL of a user dotfiles definition to install.
 - `homeshick_force`: